XPO Logistics, Inc. (XPO) CEO Brad Jacobs on Q1 2020 Results - Earnings Call Transcript

 Brad Jacobs

-Well, free cash flow will generate hundreds of millions of dollars of free cash flow.
+Well, free cash flow – we’ll generate hundreds of millions of dollars of free cash flow.
 We can’t be more specific than that, because we don’t know.
 We don’t know how the pandemic is going to play out.
-We don’t know if Europe, even though it’s coming back really fast, really sharply whether that will continue on that trajectory.
-We don’t know if United States which is bottom from our perspective, we see volume of bottoms, we see a lot of things stabilized.
+We don’t know if Europe, even though it’s coming back really fast, really sharply, whether that will continue on that trajectory.
+We don’t know if the United States, which has bottomed from our perspective, we see volumes bottomed, we see a lot of things stabilized.
 We don’t see it getting better yet.
-We don’t know how fast it’s going to get better and how much is going to get better.
-So, there is still a lot of imponderables here that we really don’t know.
-In our models, in all scenarios, we should be generating hundreds of millions of dollars of free cash flow though.
+So, we don’t know how fast it’s going to get better and how much it’s going to get better.
+So, there are still a lot of imponderables here that we really don’t know.
+In our models, in all scenarios, we should be generating hundreds of millions of dollars of free cash flow, though.
 In terms of leverage, we have the same parameters.
-We have always felt that 3x to 4x leverage is the right amount of leverage to not put the company at risk, but improve the returns for the common shareholders.
+We have always felt that 3x to 4x leverage is the right amount of leverage to not put the company at risk, but to improve the returns for the common shareholders.
 In this environment, there are some of our shareholders who would like us to shoot for a lower leverage target.
-Maybe we will revisit that at the board.
+Maybe we will.
+We will revisit that at the board.
 In terms of the ability to de-leverage, I think we will generate substantial free cash flow, but we don’t have a firm handle on exactly what the EBITDA will be, so we don’t know what the multiple will be on that.

 Chris Wetherbee

 Okay.
 Okay, that’s helpful.
 Maybe just one quick one here, Brad, while I have you, you obviously stopped the strategic alternative exploration mid-quarter, which is understandable given the circumstances that we are in here.
 Can you talk just a little bit sort of how you think about the relative value of the business?
-Is that still something that is on the table once we get past, I just wanted to get a sense sort of conceptually how you think about the business right now from a valuation standpoint?
+Is that still something that is on the table once we get past, I just wanted to get a sense sort of conceptually how you think about the business as it stands right now from a valuation standpoint?

 Brad Jacobs

 Well, the strategic review process is completely off the table.
 It’s yesterday’s news.
 We are not spending a minute on it today.
-In terms of the question about what we think the value of the company, we look at the value the company from a long-term perspective, not from what it’s multiple of this particular quarter even this particular year and we look at the cash flow generation ability over the next 5, 10 years, we discount that.
-We think by all parameters, the stock is trading at significant discount to its intrinsic value, but what we can do is focus on everything we can to improve the quality of the company, keep our people safe, maximize the revenue and the EBITDA and free cash flow and we think the multiple will take care of itself in due course.
+In terms of the question about what do we think of the value of the company, we look at the value the company from a long-term perspective, not from what it’s multiple of this particular quarter even this particular year, and we look at the cash flow generation ability over the next 5, 10 years, and we discount that.
+We think, by all parameters, the stock is trading at significant discount to its intrinsic value, but all we can do is focus on everything we can to improve the quality of the company, keep our people safe, maximize the revenue and the EBITDA and free cash flow and we think the multiple will take care of itself in due course.

 Chris Wetherbee